kazale26/MapDataTeam_Lyft/README.md

 # MapDataTeam_Lyft
-Location for OSM editing projects by Lyft's Map Data Curation Team
+This repo is for OSM editing projects by Lyft's Map Data Curation Team